nettrades/nettrades-platform/README.md

 ### Deploy in minutes, not months

-It is recommended to install The NETTRADES Sovereign AI Platform on a Ubuntu 24.04 machine but if you have a Windows machine, you could enable WSL2 and then install Ubuntu 24.04
+The NETTRADES Sovereign AI Platform Hub and Sub Hub should be installed on a Ubuntu 24.04 machine.
+But if just want to see what it looks like on a Windows machine, you could:

 Enable virtualisation in the BIOS.